gmkozak/Methylation-Pipeline/README.md

 Pipeline B uses Trim Galore and Biscuit.

 Differential methylation calling from bedGraph files (Pipeline A) or cov files (Pipeline B) is performed in R using code in the MethylSig.All.Final.R

+KEGG and GO analysis were performed in R using code in the KEGG.GO.Analysis.Code.R